AdaCore/gnatcoverage/qualification/qm/plans/Documentation_Introduction/content.rst

 Definitions List
 ================

-.. rubric:: Environment

-The context on which GNATcoverage is used.

 .. rubric:: GNATcoverage

 A tool performing structural coverage analysis of Ada programs.

+.. rubric:: Operational Environment

+The environment in which GNATcoverage is used.

 .. rubric:: Qualification environment